Ganges dam project stumbles on Indian flooding fears

 The Ganges flows out of India on flat terrain from West Bengal.
 India in the letter predicted that even a slight increase in the river’s water level would cause huge submergence in areas of India bordering Bangladesh.

-New Delhi asked Dhaka to send the full feasibility study, including scientific modeling, so it could be sure there would be no increase in water levels on Indian territory.
+New Delhi asked Dhaka to send the full feasibility study, including scientific modelling, so it could be sure there would be no increase in water levels on Indian territory.

 Bangladesh Water Resources Minister Anisul Islam Mahmud told the Thomson Reuters Foundation all the documents requested by India were sent last April, but New Delhi had yet to respond.